Where can I find a comprehensive source of information on Medicare options in Ohio?

 How do I determine the quality of a Medicare supplement policy?

 By law, the Ohio Department of Insurance cannot rate policies.
 However, rating services such as A.M.
 Best Company, Fitch Investors’ Service, Standard & Poor, Moody’s Investor Service, or Consumer Reports Magazine provide financial and policy holder rating information.
-Consumers should also call 1-800-MEDICARE (1-800-633-4227) with questions and visit www.medicare.gov.
+Consumers can call OSHIIP - 1-800-686-1578 - with questions.

 Are there Medicare Advantage plans in my county?